vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 The datasim notebook offers a lot of flexibility.
 Multiple tabs can be opened up inside the window.
-They can be moved around, arranged and "docked" as the user desires by left-click and dragging the desired tab to a new location inside the notebook boundaries.
+They can be moved around, arranged and “docked” as the user desires by left-click and dragging the desired tab to a new location inside the notebook boundaries.
 In this manner, the tabs can be positioned side-by-side, top-to-bottom or stacked.
 They can also be arranged in any mixture of these positions.
 There is only the